Seagate/cortx-motr/doc/darwin.rst

 platform.

 Motr on darwin is not officially supported by Seagate.
 This port is maintained by developers in their spare time.
+To use darwin port one should be ready to edit build scripts, debug and fix bugs.

 ==============
 Current status